reactioncommerce/reaction-docs/developer/community-resources.md

 DDP is great and good, but ever found yourself in need for a traditional REST API?
 Here's how to get your API off the ground:
 [https://github.com/kahmali/meteor-restivus](https://github.com/kahmali/meteor-restivus)

-As a bonus, you will want to check out the [Swagger add-on](https://github.com/apinf/restivus-swagger).
+As a bonus on top of it, you will want to check out the [Swagger add-on](https://github.com/apinf/restivus-swagger).

+Another package for building REST APIs is [simple:rest](https://atmospherejs.com/simple/rest).

 ## Other resources